fieldtrip/website/faq/what_are_the_different_approaches_i_can_take_for_distributed_computing.md

     rawdata{i}  = ft_preprocessing(cfg);
     end

-This will keep 4 matlab workers on your own computer busy with preprocessing.
+This will keep 4 MATLAB workers on your own computer busy with preprocessing.
 Note that this example is probably not so efficient to distribute: presumably your local hard disk speed is the bottleneck, not the CPU speed.

 An other way to distribute jobs is using DFEVAL like thi